nobrainr/typescript-webpack-starter/README.md

 ### Build and Serve it

 - Browse http://localhost:3000/ to see your bootstrapped module.
-- Output bundle is created under `/dist` folder.
+- A bundle is created under `/dist` folder.
 - Create a minified bundle with `npm run build`.

 ## Features